josuerodcat90/MERN-TaskApp/README.md

 # MERN Task App

-A simple CRUD in Task App example with MERN Stack.s
+A simple CRUD in Task App example with MERN Stack.